PARENT COMMUNICATION

 Teachers are careful to note exceptionally challenging or exceptionally positive things on the sheet when needed.
 Please rely on the communication log as your primary point of contact with the school.
 Pertinent information should be relayed to the classroom teachers via the log, as these are checked daily and are closely monitored by the staff.
 This is also the best way to request a phone call from teachers, or to request follow up from ancillary service providers.

-If your child is going to be absent, please call the school office at 508-751-8500, and speak to or leave a message for Lucia Doucette, our Administrative Assistant.
-Similarly, if you must relay time sensitive information that you were unable to include in the log, a phone call to Lucia is the best way to get information efficiently and quickly to the appropriate staff person.
-Lucia can also be reached via email: ldoucette@summitacademiesma.com
+If your child is going to be absent, please call the school office at 508-751-8500, and speak to a staff member or leave a message.
+Similarly, if you must relay time sensitive information that you were unable to include in the log, please contact administration:

-(We also post photos and updates frequently on the Summit Facebook page & our Instagram page)
+Social Media-Check out our updates and follow us on the Summit Facebook page & our Instagram page

 The majority of students at Summit follow a generalized classroom behavior plan, which includes positive reinforcement for following expectations laid out by the classroom teachers.
 In some cases, targeted behavior goals are associated with additional data collection or analysis, per signed behavior plans and/or IEP goals.
 You will hear these updates quarterly, unless something notable comes up.